eschmidt42/hardspheres-2d/README.md

 ## Developing

 During your rust edits you want to update your build artefacts so you can use them from python / a notebook.
-For this please use
+For you can use

     make update